-- Definition: A generalized nondeterministic finite automaton (GNFA) is a graph whose edges are labeled by regular expressions, - with a unique start state with in-degree 0, but arrows to every other state - and a unique accept state with out-degree 0, but arrows from every other state (note that accept state ≠ start state) - and an arrow from any state to any other state (including self). - A GNFA accepts a string s if there exists a path p from the start state to the accept state such that w is an element of the language generated by the regular expression obtained by concatenating all labels of the edges in p. - The language accepted by a GNFA consists of all the accepted strings of the GNFA.
+- Definition: A generalized nondeterministic finite automaton (GNFA) is a graph whose edges are labeled by regular expressions, - with a unique start state with in-degree 0, but arrows to every other state - and a unique accept state with out-degree 0, but arrows from every other state (note that accept state ≠ start state) - and an arrow from any state to any other state (including self). - A string u is said to label a path in a GNFA, if it is an element of the language generated by the regular expression which is gotten by concatenating all labels of edges traversed in the path.
+The language accepted by a GNFA consists of all the accepted strings of the GNFA.

-GNFA Example
+GNFA's: Example.